eclipse-pass/pass-indexer/README.md

 The pass-indexer monitors a JMS queue for messages about creation, deletion, and modification of Fedora resources.
 (Fedora must be configured appropriately to setup this queue.)

-The Elasticsearch index is created on startup if it does not exist with a set [configuration](pass-indexer-core/src/main/resources/esindex.json).
+The Elasticsearch index is created on startup if it does not exist.
+(The configuration of a new index can be specified.)
-(That configuration default can be changed.)
 If the index does exist, the configuration is retrieved from the index.
-In either case the mapping must match the documents which will be indexed.
+In either case the index mapping must be consistent with incoming Fedora objects.
 The Elasticsearch document is the compact JSON-LD representation of that resource without server triples.
 If a key on the document is not present in the mapping for the index, then the key is removed from the document and a warning is logged.
+Object values are not supported and are removed.
+If there are X-CREATED and X-MODIFIED headers present, then they are put into fcrepo_created and fcrepo_modified fields respectively.
 When there is a message about a resource of a type being monitored, the indexer either creates a corresponding document in Elasticsearch from the Fedora resource, updates such a document, or deletes the document.
 Only messages about a resource of a type which matches a configured prefix, PI_TYPE_PREFIX, are handled.
 The id of the Elasticsearch document is the safe URL base64 encoding of resource path.
 This lets both the document be created and updated with the same PUT.